 MIRI MRS Dithering: detailed information on MRS dithering strategies

-MIRI MRS Field: overview of the MRS field of view, coordinate systems, and pointing origins
+MIRI MRS Field and Coordinates: overview of the MRS field of view, coordinate systems, and pointing origins

 MIRI MRS Hardware: overview of the MRS imager slicer hardware